Nictiz/HL7-mappings/hl7_2_ada/hl7/README.txt

 This contains resources for generic conversions of HL7v3 messages/CDA to a relatively simple dataset xml format in response type transactions.

 ===Release Notes===
-2021-09-09
+2021-11-28
+* Handle datatype IVL_TS with @value or @nullFlavor the same as TS 2021-09-09
 * When there is no phone/email: don't create empty contact_information element 2021-08-04